-The W700 is a boat like which the world has never seen before.
+The W700 is a portable boat and kayak like which the world has never seen before.

-With a design based on Wavewalk’s patented invention, this boat delivers to you the best of both boating and paddling worlds, and more, with across the board top performance.
+With a design based on Wavewalk’s patented invention, the W700 delivers to you the best of both boating and paddling worlds, and more, with across the board top performance.

 The popular W700 boat is stabler than the classic 500 kayak series, which is the world’s stablest kayak.
-This stability, eclipsed oly by the S4, is especially noticeable at heavier loads and higher speed (motorized).
-Practically speaking, the stability of the W700 is comparable to that of a good size regular fishing boat –
+This stability, eclipsed only by the S4, is especially noticeable at heavier loads and higher speed (motorized).
+Practically speaking, the stability of the W700 is comparable to that of a regular fishing boat –

 This video shows what sets the W700 apart from kayaks, and makes it a boat as far as stability is concerned: